Variable Images Advanced

 Script for Adobe Photoshop

 This script is an advanced version of the Photoshop script Variable Images From CSV.
 Like the basic version, the script reads a CSV spreadsheet of multiple image names and text, and for each row of data, updates layer names that match column heads to the image or text specified.
-But unlike the basic version, this advanced version can also process multiple templates and multiple data files.
+But unlike the basic version, this advanced version can also process multiple templates and multiple data files, and each output file full path can be specified.
 Users of this advanced version are able to create thousands of unique images in a fraction of the time it would take manually, or even with the basic version of the script.

 - Process multiple templates and data files

 - Combine images and text for personalized images

 - Update any number of image and text layers

 - Specify URLs to download image and import to layer

 - Output formats BMP, JPG, PNG, PSD, or TIF